My wife has a habit of leaving the remote control on the entertainment center, right next to the TV.

 Controlling Your NVIDIA Shield TV From Your Phone

-Once you’ve paired your NVIDIA Shield to the app, everything is really intuitive – which is exactly how it should be.
+Once you’ve paired your NVIDIA Shield to the app, everything is intuitive– precisely how it should be.

-We’ll cover some of the basics about launching apps and switching to touchpad and keyboard mode.
-But to be honest, everything in the app is designed so well, it feels like second nature.
+We’ll cover some basics about launching apps and switching to touchpad and keyboard mode.
+But everything in the app is designed so well that it feels like second nature.

 Launching Apps

-Here you’ll find all of the games you’ve installed on your NVIDIA Shield TV.
+You’ll find all the games you’ve installed on your NVIDIA Shield TV.
 Although you can launch them, you won’t be able to play them directly from the app if they require a controller.

-As soon as you click on any icon, the screen switched to touchpad mode so you can navigate around the screen easier.
+As soon as you click on any icon, the screen switches to touchpad mode so you can navigate around the screen easier.

 Touchpad & Keyboard

-The app lets you select between a SwipePad, TrackPad or DPad modes to navigate the screen.
+The app lets you select SwipePad, TrackPad, or DPad modes to navigate the screen.

 Menu Bar